WHO:

 Back home in Minneapolis Emma teaches classes on plastic recycling, demonstrated the possibility of plastics at Art-A-Whirl, and has been restocking local stores with shrine shelves, pouches, and clip sets.

 Among Emma’s favorite projects have been the custom work that she’s done with local businesses.
-A recent collaboration with Indeed Brewing repurposed PakTech (the packaging that holds the four packs of cans together) into clipboards to which Indeed attaches their beer menus in their lively taproom in Northeast Minneapolis..
+A collaboration with Indeed Brewing repurposed PakTech (the packaging that holds the four packs of cans together) into clipboards to which Indeed attaches their beer menus in their Northeast Minneapolis taproom.
 She also created store fixtures for Marigold including card holders and small riser tables that add visual interest to displays.
+A primary objective for Cool Trash is to create custom merchandise for small businesses out of the waste they generate–just think of the cool key chains, clip boards, or carabiners that your business could share made out of the PakTechs, bottle caps, and other food packaging waste that can’t be recycled through standard programs.

-With her new sheet press in action, Emma looks forward to the greater range of custom work she’ll be able to create.
 Her primary goal is to provide a locally-made, recycled option for retail fixtures and branded merchandise for small businesses.
-Cool Trash wares will be offered as an alternative to virgin plastic fixtures and merch manufactured overseas often using unfair labor practices and contributing to existing plastic pollution.
+Cool Trash wares are as an alternative to virgin plastic fixtures and merch manufactured overseas often using unfair labor practices and contributing to existing plastic pollution.

-“I get to be creative everyday and use my skills to make the world a better place,” smiled Emma.
+“I get to be creative every day and use my skills to make the world a better place,” smiles Emma.
 “I love every part of this work—even sorting PakTechs by color, jobs that would probably seem tedious to most.
 I find it therapeutic.
 Doing taxes is the part that does not bring me joy.”

 As for the name of her business—“Since I was a teenager, anywhere I traveled I took pictures of trash I thought was cute or interesting and posted it on Instagram with the hashtag #cooltrash.
 When it came time to put a name on the work I was doing with recycled plastic, Cool Trash was a no-brainer.
 It’s perfect.”

-Visit cooltrash.net to see Emma’s portfolio of work done with fused plastic, hard plastic, and plarn (plastic yarn)..
-Join her on Patreon for behind the scenes content, workshop tours, and discounts on workshop products.
+Visit cooltrash.net to see Emma’s portfolio of work done with fused plastic, hard plastic, and plarn (plastic yarn).
+Join her on Patreon for behind the scenes content, workshop tours, and access to the monthly button club.

-Follow @cooltrashnet on Facebook and Instagram for upcoming events and new product releases.
+Follow @cooltrashusa on Facebook and Instagram for upcoming events and new product releases.

-This feature is sponsored by the Forever Green Initiative at the University of Minnesota.
-Cool Trash is one of several innovators in sustainability that Meet the Minnesota Makers and Forever Green celebrate in this maker series.
+The original publication of this feature was sponsored by the Forever Green Initiative at the University of Minnesota in the summer of 2024.
+Cool Trash is one of several innovators in sustainability that Meet the Minnesota Makers and Forever Green celebrated in this maker series.

 Forever Green develops and improves winter-hardy annual and perennial crops that protect soil and water health.
 These initiatives provide new economic opportunities for growers, industry and communities across Minnesota.
 Learn more about Forever Green and their community partners on their website